astronomer/docs/astro/cli/troubleshoot-your-local-airflow-environment.md

 Make requests to the [Airflow REST API](https://airflow.apache.org/docs/apache-airflow/stable/stable-rest-api-ref.html) in a local Airflow environment with HTTP basic access authentication.
 This can be useful for testing and troubleshooting API calls before executing them in a Deployment on Astro.

 To make local requests with cURL or Python, you only need the username and password for your local user.
 Both of these values are `admin` by default.
-They are the same credentials that are listed when you run `astro dev start` with the Astro CLI and required by the Airflow UI in a local environment.
+They are the same credentials for logging into the Airflow UI, and they're listed when you run `astro dev start`.

 To make requests to the Airflow REST API in a Deployment on Astro, see [Airflow API](airflow-api.md).